 - After 4pm Pass – Are you a Florida resident?
 Consider purchasing the EPCOT After 4 p.m.
 Pass, which costs around $309 for adults, gets you a year of admission to EPCOT everyday after 4 p.m.
 There is so much to taste at this festival that you’ll definitely want to come back for multiple days, and the late afternoons and evenings are the best time to visit for the concerts and the cooler weather.

-- Spice Road Table – Spice Road Table is my favorite place to escape the crowds and weather to enjoy a pitcher of sangria and some Mediterranean style tapas like hummus, grape leaves, and lamb sausages.
+- Spice Road Table – Spice Road Table is my favorite place to escape the crowds (and sometimes the heat) to enjoy a pitcher of sangria and some Mediterranean style tapas like hummus, grape leaves, and lamb sausages.
 It’s typically easy to find a seat in their dining area without a wait in-between normal mealtimes (2:00-5:00pm).
 The view is excellent, the air conditioning refreshing, and they have the best creme brûlée I’ve ever tasted.
 Seriously.
 If nothing else, just go for the creme brûlée and some mint tea.

 OUR FOOD FAVORITES FOR 2019

 With so many delicious options, dining around the world at EPCOT’s International Food & Wine Festival can feel overwhelming!
 Here’s a list of our festival picks below to help you narrow down some of the choices.
 These were our personal favorites based on flavor and value.

 - MEXICO – Tostada de Carne with Braised Beef on a Corn Tostada with Mole Oaxaqueno and Chicharron Dust